trent-fisher/zap_training_docs/src/admin/calendar.md

 title: Calendar
 icon: mdi:calendar-month-outline # for calendar
 order: 2
+author: false
 category:
+  - CRM
+# A page can have multiple tags
+tag:
   - Guide
-tag:
-  - Markdown
 ---
-# Calendar Management Training Guide
+# Calendar Management Guide

 ## Overview
 The Calendar page allows you to view, create, and manage events in a visual calendar interface.
 Events can include meetings, appointments, deadlines, bookings, or any time-sensitive activities.
 This guide covers how to view the calendar, create events, edit existing events, and delete events.